 Relationships may often reach a breaking point due to pent-up resentment.
 Do you feel like you can write down a long list of problems you have with your partner?

-When you know a relationship is over or when you feel like it is over, think about your role in it.
+When you know a relationship is over or feel like it is over, think about your role in it.
 Is it because you have a long list of complaints against your partner or vice-versa?

-If so, then it may be time to prioritize being close to your partner rather than proving them wrong.
+If so, it may be time to prioritize being close to your partner rather than proving them wrong.
 Instead of giving up on a relationship, you may consider being compassionate and patient to feel close to your partner rather than point out their mistakes.

-Try to think about how often you’d talk to your boyfriend at the beginning stage of your relationship.
+Try to think about how often you’d talk to your boyfriend at the beginning of your relationship.
 What would you two talk about?
 How long or how often would you talk to each other?

-It may sound so simple, but you both need to truly listen to each other and openly speak to each other about anything that you wish to talk about.
+It may sound so simple, but you both need to truly listen to each other and speak to each other about anything you wish to talk about.
 Maybe this exercise can help you reignite your love for one another.

-Follow your gut feelings
+10. Follow your gut feelings

-Last but definitely not least, your gut feelings will tell you whether you should leave a bad relationship when you still love the person or work on that relationship.
+Your gut feelings will tell you whether you should leave a bad relationship when you still love the person or work on that relationship.

 Being in tune with your thoughts and feelings is one of the best ways to make difficult decisions in your life.